catinprogress/SOFT3202/A1/SRS.md

 FR-16 (Medium): If the user requests contributor data when the GitHub API rate limit has exceeded, the system shall display "GitHub API rate limit exceeded.
 Please try again later" and resume processing requests when the rate limit resets. (map: URS-12)

-FR-17 (Medium) If a user specifies an unauthorised or missing authentication token for a private GitHub organization on the command line, the system shall prevent access and display "Access denied: unauthorised organisation". (map: URS-12; negative)
+FR-17 (Medium) If the user specifies an unauthorised or missing authentication token for a private GitHub organization on the command line, the system shall prevent access and display "Access denied: unauthorised organisation". (map: URS-12; negative)

 FR-18 (Medium) If the user specifies a non-existing organisation or repository name on the command line, the system shall display "Invalid URL provided". (map: URS-12; negative)